 - Another sign is difficulty opening your mouth or chewing properly.
 When there isn't enough room for them to grow properly, wisdom teeth can cause overcrowding and misalignment of other teeth.

 - You may also notice persistent bad breath or an unpleasant taste in your mouth.
 This could indicate an infection or decay associated with impacted wisdom teeth.

 - Other signs include headaches, jaw stiffness, and swollen lymph nodes under your jawline.
 These symptoms occur when pressure from impacted wisdom teeth affects surrounding tissues and nerves.

-If you experience any of these signs, it's important to consult with a dentist who will evaluate your situation and recommend whether removing your wisdom teeth is necessary for maintaining optimal oral health.
+If you experience any of these signs, it's important to consult with our Central dentist who will evaluate your situation and recommend whether removing your wisdom teeth is necessary for maintaining optimal oral health.